idesofmarch00/idesofmarch00/README.md

 - 🔭 I’m currently working on a React Native project

 - 🌱 I’m currently learning Full Stack Web Development

 <!--
 - 👯 I’m looking to collaborate on ...
 - ⚡ Fun fact: ...
 -->
-- 🤔 I’m looking for help with Data Structures, Algorithms and ML/AI
+- 🤔 I’m looking for help with DS Algos, AR/VR and AI/ML

-- 💬 Chat with me about Football, Literature, F1, and Cinema
+- 💬 Chat with me about Football, Literature, F1, Gym and Cinema

-- 📫 How to reach me: Mail me at sa.idesofmarch@gmail.com
+- 📫 How to reach me: Mail me at sahilahmed.y2k@gmail.com

 - 😄 Pronouns: He/him/his